-Principle activities during the financial year include project evaluation and mineral exploration by a new geology team.
-The Meekatharra project saw the completion of two geophysical data acquisition surveys (gravity and aeromagnetic), An external report is pending.
-The Norseman project increased in size after grant of P63/1997 and P63/2052 (application pending) and 11 of the 13 tenements being consolidated into an MLA63/657 application (pending), Native Title negotiations are currently underway.
-Magnetite Range is largely on hold due to current market conditions; however the company remains committed to the project and will continue to seek ways of progressing development in the future.
+Principal activities during the financial year include project review and evaluation.
+The Meekatharra project saw the completion of two geophysical data acquisition surveys (gravity and aeromagnetic).
+An independent geophysical project wide evaluation and report identified 41 potential targets within the tenement which have been internally ranked.
+Drilling has been recommended over 3 target areas and is in the process of being designed over Target 1.
+The Norseman project increased in size after grant of P63/1997 and P63/2052 (application pending) and 11 of the 13 tenements being consolidated into an MLA63/657 application (pending).
+Native Title negotiations are progressing; an independent resource check was completed by an independent Engineering company.
+A technical consultancy has been engaged to complete a project wide high level technical review which is currently still pending.
+The Magnetite Range Project has seen an external gap analysis completed by an independent engineering consultancy, further metallurgical test work has been recommended and is due to commence late 2017; further exploration has been designed over 3 areas and is currently in the application process, the Company remains committed to the project and will continue to seek ways of progressing development in the future.